r-lidar/lidR/README.md

 ## Changelog v1.1.0

-- `classifyFromShapefile` is, at least, 3 times faster.
+- Function `classifyFromShapefile` is, at least, 3 times faster.
 Parts of the function have been rewritten in C++.
 The new column is added by reference
-- Add functions `DEM` and `DTM` : note that they are experimental functions !
-They cannot be used for normalization purpose
+- Include the Martin Isenburg source code of `LASlib` and `LASzip`.
-- `readLAs` have been rewritten in C++ using `LASlib`.
+- Function `readLAs` have been rewritten in C++ using `LASlib`.
 It is 2 times faster and it's safer.
 - Add function `writeLAS` using `LASlib`.
-- Support of compressed `.laz` format.
+- Support of compressed `.laz` format in `readLAS` and `writeLAS` thanks to `LASlib` and `LASzip`.
+- Function `readLAS` replace `loadLidar`.
+- Objects `Lidar` do not exist anymore.
+They are called `LAS`.
+It does not change anything for users.